 Vitamin C is essential for adrenal stress hormone (cortisol) normalization in times of stress adaption.
-3 Here, it is also used as a cofactor to produce epinephrine and steroid hormones.
+3 Here, it is also used as a co factor to produce epinephrine and steroid hormones.
 So it makes sense that the adrenal gland has the highest concentration of vitamin C in the body.
-During times of stress, the demand to produce these hormones increases, so the body naturally has a higher demand for vitamin C. This causes vitamin C stores to be rapidly depleted in stressful situations.
-It also plays a key role in the formation of neurotransmitters that regulate mood and brain function.3 One randomized, placebo controlled trial looked at 120 healthy adults and if vitamin C supplementation had any effect of their ability to handle stress.
-The results showed that those people that took 3 grams of vitamin daily had a lower blood pressure, their cortisol levels recovery quicker and felt less “stressed.”3
+During times of stress, the demand to produce these hormones increases, so the body naturally has a higher demand for vitamin C. This causes vitamin C stores to be rapidly depleted in stressful situations leading to a higher chance of adrenal fatigue.
+It also plays a key role in the formation of neurotransmitters that regulate mood and brain function.3 One randomized, placebo-controlled trial looked at 120 healthy adults and if vitamin C supplementation had any effect of their ability to handle stress.
+The results showed that those people that took 3 grams of the vitamin daily had lower blood pressure, their cortisol levels recovery quicker, and felt less “stressed.”3

 One of the most powerful tools to heal adrenal fatigue is supplementation with adrenal glandular extracts.
 These extracts have been used extensively by naturopathic physicians and other health care practitioners with great success and safety over the last century.5 Historically, “organotherapy” was the term used to describe the administration of extracts of glandular tissue.
 The first experiments were conducted using extracts of thyroid tissue and now glandular thyroid is used in conventional medical treatment of hypothyroidism.